 A former Bison student-athlete and graduate assistant coach, Pavlechko returned to Bucknell from the NCAA office in Indianapolis, where he spent three years as an assistant director of championships.
 At Bucknell Pavlechko serves as chief aide to the director of athletics in the management and leadership of the department.

 Pavlechko supervises 12 sports, including football and men’s basketball, at Bucknell.
 In addition, Pavlechko oversees the areas of facilities/game management, athletic training/sports medicine, strength and conditioning and equipment management.
-He has had primary oversight of Bucknell’s recent athletics facilities boom, including the construction of the Kenneth G. Langone Athletics and Recreation Center and the multi-phase West Fields project, which includes Holmes Stadium, Graham Field and Emmitt Field.
+He has had primary oversight of Bucknell’s recent athletics facilities boom, including the construction of the Kenneth G. Langone Athletics and Recreation Center, the Graham Buidling, and the multi-phase West Fields project, which includes Holmes Stadium, Graham Field, Emmitt Field, Depew Field and Becker Field.

 In 2006-07, Pavlechko began serving on the NCAA Division I Men’s Lacrosse Committee, and he recently completed a two-year stint as chair of the committee.